"Quality Outdoor Living Since 1995"

 For balance, here’s when a patio cover can actually hurt your resale or return nothing:

-• Unpermitted construction — Liability concern that scares buyers and lenders
+• Poor-quality DIY work — Liability concern that can scare buyers

 • Poor quality or visible DIY mistakes — Looks worse than nothing